ash-project/ash/documentation/tutorials/get-started.md

 There is a built in data layer that is good for testing and prototyping, that uses [ETS](https://elixir-lang.org/getting-started/mix-otp/ets.html).

-To add it to your resource, simply modify it like so:
+To add it to your resource, modify it like so:

 ```elixir
 use Ash.Resource,